 MORE FROM SCOTLAND MAGAZINE

-And, you could be in with a chance of winning a luxurious stay in Edinburgh!
+Plus you could be in with a chance of winning a stay in a luxury sea-view hotel!

 Get your copy of the issue here.